ultimachine/Marlin/README_LulzBot.md

 # Compilation using Arduino IDE

-To select what firmware to build, modify lines 6 and 7 of "Configuration_LulzBot.h" according to the instructions on line 39.
+To select what firmware to build, modify lines 38 and 39 of "Configuration_LulzBot.h" according to the instructions.

 # Known Issues: